j50n/deno-proc/site/src/introduction.md

 **Async Iterables** — Use `map`, `filter`, `reduce`, and more on any async data source.
 Process gigabyte files with constant memory.

+**Bridge Push and Pull** — Convert callbacks, events, and WebSockets into async iterables with WritableIterable.
+Automatic backpressure, natural error propagation.

 **Data Transforms** — Convert between CSV, TSV, JSON, and Record formats with streaming support.
 Or use the WASM-powered flatdata CLI for maximum throughput.